Bling enables game devs to give players Bitcoin rewards

 Bling has raised seed funding to enable game developers to give Bitcoin rewards to players who engage with games.

-Irvine, California-based Bling’s vision is to make money fun by providing an entertaining and risk-free way for first-time crypto users to enter the market by playing simple games that reward them with points that can be converted into Bitcoin.
+The Irvine, California-based Bling’s vision is to make money fun by providing an entertaining and risk-free way for first-time crypto users to enter the market by playing simple games that reward them with points that can be converted into Bitcoin.

 The round included a strategic investment by Coinbase Ventures, which, when the time comes, could be a reliable partner for crypto custody and exchange.
-Previously, the company raised money from pre-seed investors including Wavemaker Genesis, Gumi Cryptos Capital, and Blocktower Capital.
+Previously, the company raised money from pre-seed investors such as Wavemaker Genesis, Gumi Cryptos Capital, and Blocktower Capital.

 Bling isn’t disclosing the amount of money they raised from Coinbase Ventures.
 But it was a good reward for a company that had to do a major pivot and found itself giving out Bitcoin to players who are curious about earning money playing games.
 It’s another example of what I call the Leisure Economy, where we all get paid to play games.